tfoldi/snowflake-mapbox-functions/README.md

 ## Deploying

-Clone the repo then call, then edit `serverless.yml` with your snowflake account info, then:
+Clone the repo, then edit `serverless.yml` with your snowflake account info, then:

 ```
 sls deploy